denizyennerr/Brazilian_E-commerce_Analysis/README.md

 import seaborn as sns
 from matplotlib import pyplot as plt
 ```
+With the help of Matplotlib alongside the Seaborn library, we employ the barplot() function to visualize the distribution of orders across different months.
+Additionally, we leverage functions from the Matplotlib library to enhance the aesthetic appeal of the plot.
+As a result, we obtain a clear representation of the monthly order distribution.
 Then we import our CSV file to our Jupyter Notebook.
 Afterward, we remove any rows containing missing values (NaN values).
 This step ensures data cleanliness and prevents potential issues during analysis.

 ``` Python